molllol/artshop/README.md

 ## How to run the server

-Still in the folder artshop type
+Still in the folder artshop type:

 ### $ npm start

 ## How to run the Database

-Open a new terminal and  the end directory should be artshop and then type
+Open a new terminal and the end directory should be artshop and type:

 ### $cd  shop-api

-into the folder shop-api and type
+into the folder shop-api and type:

 ### $ npm start